MicrosoftDocs/azure-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 > [!IMPORTANT]
 > Ensure the correct subscription has been enabled on the [cloud-access](https://www.redhat.com/en/technologies/cloud-computing/cloud-access) program.

-To start using Hybrid benefit for Red Hat:
+To start using Hybrid Benefit for Red Hat:

 1. Enable one or more of your eligible RHEL subscriptions for use in Azure by using the [Red Hat Cloud Access customer interface](https://access.redhat.com/management/cloud).

    The Azure subscriptions that you provide during the Red Hat Cloud Access enablement process will then be permitted to use Hybrid Benefit.
 1. Apply Hybrid Benefit for PAYG VMs to any RHEL PAYG VMs that you deploy in Azure Marketplace PAYG images.
-You can use Azure portal or Azure command line interface (CLI) to enable Hybrid benefit.
+You can use Azure portal or Azure command-line interface (CLI) to enable Hybrid Benefit.
 1. Follow the recommended [next steps](https://access.redhat.com/articles/5419341) for configuring update sources for your RHEL VMs and for RHEL subscription compliance guidelines.

-### How to apply Hybrid benefit to SUSE
+### How to apply Hybrid Benefit to SUSE

 Hybrid Benefit for PAYG VMs for SUSE is available to customers who have: